Skip to main content

 The LiquiSonic measurement system® 30 enables precise analysis of the regenerated MDEA concentration as well as permanent data collection.
 Through the inline LiquiSonic® sensors the amine wash is monitored around the clock.
 This allows for immediate response to fluctuating MDEA concentrations and increases the efficiency of absorption.

-The LiquiSonic® sensors are installed in the DN50 pipeline from the stripper to the absorber after the amine cooler and the filter, as well as additionally in the MDEA tank.
+The LiquiSonic® sensors are installed in the DN50 pipeline from the stripper to the absorber after the amine cooler and filter, and additionally in the MDEA tank.

 Concentration range: 20 to 45 m%